modular-ml/wrapyfi/docs/usage.md

 ### Publisher- and Listener-specific Arguments

 To direct arguments specifically toward the publisher or subscriber without exposing one or the other to the same argument values, the corresponding arguments can be added to the dictionary `listener_kwargs` to control the listener only, or `publisher_kwargs` to control the publisher only.
 Both dictionaries can be passed directly to the Wrapyfi decorator.
+Since the transmitting and receiving arguments should generally be the same regardless of the communication pattern, `publisher_kwargs` and `listener_kwargs` also apply to the servers and clients respectively.

 ### Plugins